jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-security.md

 }
 ```

-This class is a Spring Boot, VMware GemFire server application (i.e.
+This class is a Spring Boot, [vmware-gemfire-name] server application (i.e.
 `CacheServer`) that requires clients (i.e. `ClientCache`) to
 authenticate when connecting to the server and to communicate using SSL.

 Unlike the client application class above, we annotate this
 `@SpringBootApplication` class with `@CacheServerApplication` to
-override the default `ClientCache` auto-configured by SBDG OOTB.
+override the default `ClientCache` auto-configured by [spring-boot-gemfire-name] OOTB.
 This
-makes the application a VMware GemFire server on startup, capable of
+makes the application a [vmware-gemfire-name] server on startup, capable of
 serving clients.

-We must additionally annotate the server application class with SBDG’s
+We must additionally annotate the server application class with [spring-boot-gemfire-name]’s
-`@EnableSecurity` annotation to enable VMware GemFire Security on the
+`@EnableSecurity` annotation to enable [vmware-gemfire-name] Security on the
 server-side.
 By explicitly declaring a `PropertiesRealm` bean, we are
 using Apache Shiro as the auth provider, supplying the security
 credentials (users, roles and permissions) via a Java Properties file: